kong6001/jazz/README.md

-# tmpl-java-library
+# Project Sphinx

-Template for Java library project
+Jazz! for The Swing GUI

 ---
 developed by Elex